 I say that to show you that you don’t need to be a Bible scholar to study the Bible.
 All the information is right at your fingertips so don’t get overwhelmed!

-You can start anywhere in the Bible but I would recommend starting with a shorter book like 1 Thessalonians, Philippians, Colossians or 1 and 2 Timothy.
+The best place to start is with one of the small books of the New Testament with a shorter book like 1 Thessalonians, Philippians, Colossians or 1 and 2 Timothy.
 James is one of my favorite books so that’s also a great place to begin.
 Another good place to start is with the Gospel of John or any of the other Gospel books (Matthew, Mark and Luke).

 I chose an Old Testament passage as a sample for our inductive Bible study to show you how easy it is to get background information from commentaries.

 Context is Key – When you don’t understand a verse, read the context.
 The paragraph, chapter and book will give you lots of clues to the meaning.
 If we imply a meaning to a verse that isn’t really there, we misunderstand the meaning of the passage and it’s misapplication can be harmful to us and others.
 God takes very seriously the correct interpretation of His Word and we should too!

 Don’t Compare Your Walk with Others – Your spiritual journey does not consist of rungs on a ladder.
 If someone is studying more than you are, that’s fine.
 But you aren’t them.
 Don’t let someone else’s relationship with God in any way deter you from spending time with Him.

 Be Doers of the Word – If we are hearers of the word and not doers of the word, James 1 tells us that we deceive ourselves.
 Don’t be like the Pharisees who didn’t apply God’s Word or applied it incorrectly.
 Focus on God and not just attaining knowledge for your own purposes.